 - Ready to begin sexual abuse claims – what to do?

 This guide is intended to provide you with enough information to allow you to file a claim for sexual abuse, should you need to.
 We will explain the different ways that sexual abuse or assault can occur.
-This is not a crime that happens to women exclusively, men can be victims as well.
-You should also be aware that sexual abuse is not only physical, it can also cause psychological damage.
+This is not a crime that happens to women exclusively; men can be victims as well.
+You should also be aware that sexual abuse is not only physical.
+It can also cause psychological damage.
 You will learn more as you read on.
-We’ll also take a look at what you could be owed for your injuries with our sexual abuse compensation calculator.
+We’ll also look at what you could be owed for your injuries with our sexual abuse compensation calculator.

-If you or someone that you know has been a victim of sexual assault then you may have a lot of questions to ask.
+If you or someone that you know has been a victim of sexual assault, then you may have a lot of questions to ask.
 This guide attempts to answer these questions.
 We are frequently asked questions such as ‘can I claim compensation after being sexually assaulted?’ and ‘can I claim compensation for historical abuse?’
-We understand that it is hard to face up to what has happened and you may find it difficult to ask the important questions.
+We understand that it is hard to face what has happened, and you may find it difficult to ask important questions.
 Our commitment to you is that we will do our best to deal with this topic as sensitively as we can.
-We are aware that the psychological injury can take much longer to recover from than any physical injury.
+We are aware that psychological injury can take much longer to recover from than any physical injury.

-After reading this guide if you are still unsure whether to file an abuse compensation claim, or you have any other questions then please contact one of our expert representatives who can help you come to a decision about the best course of action.
+After reading this guide, if you are still unsure whether to file an abuse compensation claim or you have any other questions, then please contact one of our expert representatives who can help you decide the best course of action.
 You will find our contact details at the bottom of the page.

-If someone makes a sexual advance to you that is unwanted than this is known as sexual abuse.
-If that person applies force then it becomes sexual assault.
+If someone makes a sexual advance to you that is unwanted, this is known as sexual abuse.
+If that person applies force, then it becomes sexual assault.

 There are different categories of sexual assault, these are: